joinpursuit/AC_4_Web/units/html/lessons/fetch/promises_update.md

 ```

 ## Advanced Topics
-* [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all): Accepts an array of promises, and creates a single promise that only gets fulfilled if every promise in the array is fullfilled.
+* [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all): Accepts an array of promises, and creates a single promise that only gets fulfilled if every promise in the array is fulfilled.

 * A [polyfill](https://github.com/stefanpenner/es6-promise) is required for consistent functionality across older browsers.